Why is agent chat session duration timer showing an offset?

 The first step to resolving this is to have an affected agent step through the following:

-1. Log out of chat and the Oracle Service Cloud application
+1. Log out of chat and the Oracle B2C Service application

 2. Confirm the Windows system clock on their workstation is accurate.

 - This can be done by comparing to an atomic clock or searching your local city at http://www.timeanddate.com/worldclock/

 - Update the time on the workstation exactly (down to the second)

 3. Once the system clock is set correctly, have the agent login to CX and chat